NCEAS/scicomptools/cran-comments.md

     NCEAS (3:27)
   Maintainer: 'Angel Chen <anchen@nceas.ucsb.edu>'
 ```
 This is the first submission of this package to CRAN.
+Also, "NCEAS" is not a typo.

 ```
 ❯ On windows-x86_64-devel (r-devel)